-If you have this set up, then you can easily make bookmarks in iTerm to access machines and forward the ssh-agent.
+If you have this set up, then you can easily make bookmarks/profiles in iTerm/iTerm2 (newer OSX) to access machines and forward the ssh-agent.
 An example with some of the LOFAR machines is shown in the image below.